pablodecm/phd_thesis/src/102_chapter_2.md

 ### Event Reconstruction {#sec:event_reco}

-In the previous sections, the generative mechanisms by which particles produced signals in the different detectors, as well as the techniques used to procedurally simulate them with high fidelity, were summarised.
+In the previous sections, the generative mechanisms by which particles produce signals in the different detectors, as well as the techniques used to procedurally simulate them with high fidelity, were summarised.
 In contrast with simulated events, the set of underlying particles that were produced in the